replicatedhq/troubleshoot/config/crds/README.md

 ## Regenerate schemas/CRDs

 Generating new schemas in `./schemas` can be done by running `make schemas`, which will then implement the new type into the CRDs

-*TBD: More detailed documentation on the CRDs and corresponding components.*